 - Dehumidifiers – Dehumidifiers are great solutions for excess basement dampness.
 While they won’t make much of a dent in a basement that sees frequent flooding, they will pull water out of the air and keep it from settling in the joints of your foundation.
 They also are perfect for cleaning and filtering the air, controlling moisture and humidity, and reducing odors and the potential for mold growth.

 Think your Columbia, SC, home might benefit from foundation waterproofing?
-Reach out to a local contractor ASAP to see which waterproofing solution will suit your home best.
+Reach out to a local contractor ASAP for a free inspection and estimate to see which waterproofing solution will suit your home best.